sanger-tol/treeval/docs/output.md

 The pipeline is built using [Nextflow](https://www.nextflow.io/) and processes data using the following workflows:

-- [generate-genome](#generate-genome) - Builds genome description file of the reference genome.
+- [generate-genome](#generate-genome) - Builds a genome description file of the reference genome.
-- [longread-coverage](#longread-coverage) - Produces read coverage based on pacbio long read fasta file.
+- [longread-coverage](#longread-coverage) - Produces read coverage based on pacbio long read fasta file/s.
-- [gap-finder](#gap-finder) - Identifies contig gaps in the input genome.
+- [gap-finder](#gap-finder) - Identifies gaps in the input genome.
 - [repeat-density](#repeat-density) - Reports the intensity of regional repeats within an input assembly.
-- [hic-mapping](#hic-mapping) - Aligns illumina HiC short reads to the input genome, generates mapping file in three format for visualisation: .pretext, .hic and .mcool
+- [hic-mapping](#hic-mapping) - Aligns illumina HiC short reads to the input genome, generates mapping file in three format for visualisation: `.pretext`, `.hic` and `.mcool`.
 - [telo-finder](#telo-finder) - Identifies regions of a user given telomeric sequence.
 - [gene-alignment](#gene-alignment) - Aligns the peptide and nuclear data from assemblies of related species to the input genome.
 - [insilico-digest](#insilico-digest) - Generates a map of enzymatic digests using 3 Bionano enzymes.
 - [selfcomp](#selfcomp) - Identifies regions of self-complementary sequence.
-- [synteny](#synteny) - Generates syntenic alignments between other high quality genomes.
+- [synteny](#synteny) - Generates syntenic alignments between the input and other high quality genomes.
 - [busco-analysis](#busco-analysis) - Uses BUSCO to identify ancestral elements.
 Also use to identify ancestral Lepidopteran genes (merian units).
 - [kmer](#kmer) - Counts k-mer and generates a copy number spectra plot.
+- [pretext-ingestion](#pretext-ingestion) - Ingests accessory files into the pretext file.

 - [pipeline-information](#pipeline-information) - Report metrics generated during the workflow execution